ddc-java-10/android-project-proposal-anhristian/docs/index.md

 ## Device/external services

-Google Sign In
+* Google Sign In
+* Device's speaker

 ## Stretch goals/possible enhancements

-Not at this moment.
+Being kind of an app with tutorial content will be useful to add Text To Speech (TTS) feature to it.